galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 {: .details}

-In order to obtain this desired format, we must use **UMI-tools count** to perform the tallying.
+In order to obtain this desired format, we must use **UMI-tools count** to perform the counting.
 However, this tool is dependent on **FeatureCounts** to annotate our reads with the one crucial piece of information that is missing from our BAM file: the name of the gene.

 > ### {% icon tip %} Tip: Verifying missing gene name
-> You can check this yourself by examining the {% icon galaxy-eye %} of the STAR Alignment file {: .comment}
+> You can check this yourself by examining the {% icon galaxy-eye %} of the BAM file *"STAR Alignment file"* {: .comment}

 ### Annotating Gene name with FeatureCounts